botpress/readme/docs/STUDIO/interface/knowledge-base.md

 ---
 The Botpress Knowledge Base is a powerful tool that allows users to manage and access organizational knowledge in one central location.

-It has been designed to replace the traditional Q&A system and enable users to upload various sources of information, including PDFs, Text Document, and website URLs.
+It has been designed to replace the traditional Q\&A system and enable users to upload various sources of information, including PDFs, Text Document, and website URLs.

 # Enabling the Knowledge Base Agent